Modification of Court Orders in North Carolina and South Carolina

 - Changes in any of the factors that were used to calculate support

-- Change in child’s needs, interests, or activities as the child matures
+- A change in child’s needs, interests, or activities as the child matures

-- One parent must move out of state, making visitation rights difficult
+- A parent moving out of state and making visitation rights difficult

-- One parent has a significant change in work schedule
+- A parent experiencing a significant change in work schedule

 - Situations of domestic abuse or violence

-Parties can negotiate a new custody agreement through mediation, but if the parties are unable to reach an agreement, the court will make the decision for them.
-With help from a Charlotte custody attorney from our firm, we can help you prepare for a child custody modification, whether done by agreement or through litigation.
-We will work with you to gather and present the best evidence to show that a modification is warranted and that a modification would be in the best interests of the child.
+In cases like this, parents can negotiate a new custody agreement through mediation or through the court.
+With help from a custody attorney from our firm in NC or SC, we can help you prepare for a child custody modification agreement or litigation.
+We will work with you to gather and present the best evidence to show that a modification is warranted and would be in the best interests of your child.

-Looking for a lawyer for court order modification in Charlotte, NC?
-We have helped countless families throughout Charlotte in their family law matters, including court order modifications and enforcement.
+Looking for a lawyer for court order modification in North Carolina or South Carolina?
+We have helped countless families throughout these regions in their family law matters, including court order modifications and enforcement.
 We know how complicated and exhausting the process can be, but if your life’s circumstances have significantly changed, you should not be burdened with the stress of continuing to operate under an order that no longer makes sense.
 We can help determine what legal actions are available to you.

-To learn more about how Collins Family Law Group can be of assistance in your court order modification, do not hesitate to contact our firm today.
+To learn more about how Collins Family & Elder Law Group can be of assistance in your court order modification, do not hesitate to contact our firm today.